Slqavjanskqi/xkb_layout/README.md

 # xkb_layout
-Set of PC-keyboard (ISO-105) layouts for modern Slavic languages
+Set of PC-keyboard (ISO-105) layouts for the Slavonic language